Chuck Roberson: Biography

-Roberson was born near Shannon, Texas, the son of farmer Ollie W. Roberson and Jannie Hamm Roberson.
-Raised on cattle ranches in Shannon, Texas, and Roswell, New Mexico, he left school at 13 to become a cowhand and oilfield roughneck.
+Roberson grew up on a ranch near Roswell, New Mexico, and left school at 13 to become a cowhand and oilfield roughneck.
 He married and took his wife and daughter to California, where he joined the Culver City Police Department and guarded the gate at MGM studios.
 Following army service in World War II, he returned to the police force.
 During duty at Warner Bros. studios during a labor strike, he met stuntman Guy Teague, who alerted him to a stunt job at Republic Pictures.
 Teague had been John Wayne's stunt double for many years and was able to show him the ropes.
-Chuck also resembled John Carrol whom Roberson doubled in his first picture, Wyoming (1947).
-He played small roles and stunted in other roles in the same film.
-He graduated to larger supporting roles in westerns for Wayne and John Ford, and to a parallel career as a second-unit director.
+Chuck also resembled John Carroll, whom Roberson doubled in his first picture, Wyoming (1947).
+He played small roles and performed stunts in other roles in the same film.
+He graduated to larger supporting roles in Westerns for Wayne and John Ford, and to a parallel career as a second-unit director.

 His television appearances include The Lone Ranger, The Adventures of Kit Carson, Lawman, Death Valley Days, Have Gun – Will Travel, Laramie, Gunsmoke, The Virginian, Laredo, Bonanza, Daniel Boone, and The Big Valley.
 Roberson also appeared in Disney's television Westerns The Swamp Fox and Texas John Slaughter.
 They were part of The Wonderful World of Color.
-Prior to that, he portrayed a Confederate Prison Captain in The Great Locomotive Chase.
+Prior to that, he portrayed a Confederate prison captain in The Great Locomotive Chase.

+According to commentary for the 1963 film McLintock!, film critic Leonard Maltin and actress Maureen O'Hara stated that Roberson was known as "Bad Chuck" in contrast to "Good Chuck", referencing fellow stunt performer Chuck Hayward, due to Roberson's great successes with women.